• World

 Walk At Lesser Known Times of the Day

-If you are visiting during the summer season, you will experiance the magical glory of the Midnight Sun or just the presence of the Arctic Summer Lights, which is vibrating and full of delightful energy.
-Use this time to go hiking early or late, it does not matter, you will still have light to be hiking in safe conditions, why not do a midnight hike?
-That should be a part of your time in Lofoten, remember this is about the experience of the Arctic Summer light, the hike is the bonus of the experience Same goes for the beaches, let the tide set your pace.
+Suppose you are visiting during the summer season.
+In that case, you will experiance the magical glory of the Midnight Sun or just the presence of the Arctic Summer Lights, which is vibrating and full of delightful energy.
+Use this time to go hiking early or late; it does not matter; you will still have light to hike in good light conditions.
+Why not do a midnight hike?
+That should be a part of your time in Lofoten, remember this is about the experience of the Arctic Summer light, the hike is the bonus of the experience.
+Same goes for the beaches, let the tide set your pace.

 Travel like a local with slow travel in Lofoten